-Utilizing a header which highlights the job seeker’s name with large font, this striking template arranges headings in the left margin for quick navigation.
+Utilizing a header that highlights the job seeker’s name with a large font, this striking template arranges headings in the left margin for quick navigation.

 A half-tone header gives this layout an artsy vibe, while the two-column format allows you to customize your content easily.

 This template provides a cutting-edge look, thanks to the right-justified header and mix of black and color fonts.

 Strong header fonts, a right column that spotlights the job applicant’s skills and clean lines give this layout a powerful appearance.